 The Nickel Three Cent Piece was produced from 1865 to 1889 and represented the second series for the odd denomination.
 The years of production would overlap with the previous series struck in silver.
 The new composition had been introduced due to the hoarding of the silver three cent pieces during the years of the American Civil War.
 The mintages for the nickel counterpart would be high during the initial years of the series, but gradually decline to minimal levels.
 This culminated with three proof-only issues and several circulation strikes with mintages in the low thousands.

 The three cent denomination had been introduced as a small, thin silver coin in 1851.
 The primary motivation for the denomination was to facilitate the purchase of postage stamps, which cost three cents at the time.
-Additionally, a small coin of intrinsic value would potentially improve the overall circulation of minor United States coinage in everyday commerce.
-At first, the three cent silver coins circulated, but the abundance of smaller silver coins from other countries prevented widespread use.
-The foreign silver coins would be banned from circulation in 1857, but soon thereafter the Civil War resulted in the hoarding of all silver coins, including the silver three cent piece.
+Additionally, it was believed that a small coin of intrinsic value might improve the overall circulation of minor United States coinage.
+Although the three cent silver coins did circulate, the continued abundance of foreign silver coins prevented their widespread use.
+Even after foreign silver was banned from circulation in 1857, the economic uncertainty related to the American Civil War would change the landscape once again.
+During this time, all silver coins were hoarded by the nervous public, including the silver three cent pieces.
 These circumstances led to the creation of a three cent piece struck in a different composition.